Sjord/Sjord.github.io/_posts/2024-06-19-book-review-the-seven-husbands-of-evelyn-hugo.md

 Monique, the author of Evelyn's biography, asserts that she is gay.
 Evelyn is offended that this ignores half of her sexuality.

+When I first read this I thought this was smart, but now it seems artificial.
 My understanding is that "gay" does not mean "exclusively lesbian", but if Evelyn interpreted is as such it makes sense that she feels offended that half of her sexuality is ignored.
 The "so you fit me into a box" part does not really make sense to me.
 "Bisexual" could be just as much of a box as "gay".

 The book then relates this incident to Monique often being seen as black even though she is biracial.
 This whole part feels like a bit of a stretch, to hide some wise lesson in the story.